Tips for Talking to Poor People

 Poor people can be found everywhere, despite the best efforts of high society.
-There may be times when you are confronted by a poor person and it engages you in conversation.
+And, whether you like it or not, there may be times when you are confronted by a poor person and it engages you in conversation.

 Speak Slowly and Clearly

-Speak slowly and clearly.
+When talking to poor people, speak slowly and clearly.
 Avoid all long words and expressions that may be unique to your own social circle.
 You may be able to form a greater bond with the poor by using some of their own lingo or by speaking in a guttural, uncouth manner.
+Speak at a higher volume than you are accustomed to, as the poor tend to shout, and are confused by a smoother tongue.

 Find Some Common Ground with the Poor

-While you are probably earning at least $300,000 annually, most poor people are earning only a fraction of this sum.
+While you are probably earning at least £400,000 annually (that’s about $518,000 for any vile Americans out there), most poor people are earning only a fraction of this sum.
 Some, incredibly, do not even work at all and have no savings whatsoever.
-It is therefore unwise to talk about money as the poor person may feel uncomfortable or embarrassed by both its failure to earn and overall social worthlessness.
+It is therefore unwise to talk about money.
+The poor person may feel uncomfortable or embarrassed by both its failure to earn and overall social worthlessness.

 Don’t Stand Downwind